ismailman/react-spho/README.md

     // properties (think rotation and opacity) and you want
     // those properties to be synchronized, i.e. they will always
     // start and end at the same time, then set this to true.
-    // Defaults to true.
-If you want each property to be totally
+    // Defaults to false if Object.keys(springyRepeaterStyles).length=1
-    // independent then set it to false.
+    // and defaults to true if Object.keys(springyRepeaterStyles).length > 1.
     normalizeToZeroAndOn: boolean;

     // by default this is "infinite" which means the values